 Veronica became interested in yoga as a means of exercise, but quickly discovered that through her practice she was able to calm the "noise" in her head and explore the depths of herself.
 Yoga teaches ahimsa, that one must not harm any living creature, a concept many of us tend to overlook when dealing with ourselves.
 So from Veronica’s beginning experience with yoga, she was learning to be compassionate and loving toward the being she is.
 Once she began treating herself with care, it was easy to look beyond herself and treat others the same way.
 Veronica decided to deepen her practice and knowledge of yoga, and took the Pranakriya Teacher Training course.
 She has learned that teaching yoga is "not just about telling folks where to put their feet and hands."
 It is about sharing your own love of yoga and life with others while respecting and helping them on their own yogic journey.
 Veronica is very interested in bringing yoga to those with larger bodies, so that they too, may benefit from the power of yoga.

-Nicole, our business manager, studied architecture and worked in several large firms, but left the corporate world to pursue her own architectural computer rendering business.
+Nicole studied architecture and worked in several large firms, but left the corporate world to pursue her own architectural computer rendering business.
 Nicole has always been active running, or mountain biking, but found yoga helped her ease the stress of a deadline driven career.
 When she became pregnant, Prenatal yoga became an intricate part of her life as she developed a deeper understanding of yoga’s mind/ body connection.
 After moving to Augusta in 2009, she became a stay at home mom, painting as a creative outlet and attending “fitness” yoga at the local gyms which left her longing for a deeper practice.
 In January 2015, she joined the Pranakriya Yoga Teacher Training at The Yoga Center to find that deeper connection she was searching for.
-Since receiving her 200 hour certification, Nicole is continuing her training towards her 300 hour certification.
-Nicole enjoys sharing her love of yoga with students of all levels.
+She recently completed her 500-hour certification and enjoys sharing her love of yoga with students of all levels.